 Grayl Ultralight Water Bottle

-The Grayl water bottle system purifies water vs. filters which removes viruses and virtually removes all threat of waterborne illnesses.
+The Grayl water bottle system purifies water vs. filters which removes viruses and virtually all threats of waterborne illnesses.

 Most hiking backpacks and even daypacks designed for hiking have a sleeve for carrying your extra water.
-As a plus with the Grayl water bottle above you can filter the water and pour into your bladder ensuring you stay hydrated and healthy.
-There are also water filters such as the Sawyer Mini that is well loved and can be placed on the end of a water bladder line, so it filters as you go.
+As a plus, with the Grayl water bottle above you can filter the water and pour it into your bladder, ensuring you stay hydrated and healthy.
+There are also water filters such as the Sawyer Mini that are well loved and can be placed on the end of a water bladder line, so it filters as you go.